 - CBD inhibits the MAGL enzyme, which results in increase levels of 2-AG.
 The upkick of brain 2-AG can influence you to essentially help you feel less stressed and anxious.

-To sum it all up: As you can see, the ECS modulates functions throughout the body using receptors CB1 and CB2 that are affected by cannabinoids—either made from the body (endocannabinoids) or taken exogenously from the plant (phytocannabinoids).
+Evidently, the ECS is a complex network of checks and balances in our body.
+It modulates our body’s functions by using receptors CB1 and CB2 that are affected by cannabinoids—either made from the body (endocannabinoids) or taken exogenously from the plant (phytocannabinoids).
 Scientists have identified at least 113 cannabinoids in the cannabis plant, and over 200 terpenes.
-It should be considered a superfood, given all the chemical compounds it contains, and as an active drug, with all the potential therapeutic benefits it has on our bodies.
+There is still so much to learn about the other cannabinoids, aside from CBD and THC.
+Cannabis should be considered a superfood, given all the beneficial compounds it contains; and as an active drug, with all the potential therapeutic benefits it has on our body.